Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions: Definition of 2N and 3N SRCs

-One of the important advantages of the LF treatment is that the cross section of inclusive scattering can be factorized into the electron-bound nucleon scattering cross section, $\sigma_{eN}$ and light cone density matrix, $\rho_{A}(\alpha_{2N})$, in the following form\cite{FS81,MS01}:
+One of the important advantages of the LF treatment is that the inclusive scattering cross section can be factorized into the electron-bound nucleon scattering cross section, $\sigma_{eN}$ and light cone density matrix, $\rho_{A}(\alpha_{2N})$, in the following form\cite{FS81,MS01}:

-Note that within a non-relativistic framework no such simple factorization exists and the inclusive cross section is expressed through the $p_{m,\perp}$ and $E_m$ integral of the convolution of $\sigma_{eN}$ and the nuclear spectral function, $S_A(p_m,E_m$) (see e.g. Ref.~\cite{ggraphs,MS01}).
-The theoretical justification for the factorization in Eq.~(\ref{sigma_2N}) in the high $Q^2$ limit, is based on the validity of the closure approximation over the "plus"-component, $p_+$, of the 4-momentum of the bound nucleon in LF formalism (see e.g. Ref.~\cite{MS01}).
-The $p_+$-component in the LF formalism is analogous to the missing energy $E_m$ and in the calculation of $\sigma_{eN}$ is estimated at the average point, corresponding to the 2N-SRC at rest, $p_+\approx 2m_N - {m_N\over 2-\alpha_{2N}}$ .
+Note that within a non-relativistic framework no such simple factorization exists and the inclusive cross section is expressed through an integral over $p_m^\perp$ and $E_m$ of the convolution of $\sigma_{eN}$ and the nuclear spectral function, $S_A(p_m,E_m$), where $p_m$ and $E_m$ are the missing momentum and energy in the reaction (see e.g. Ref.~\cite{ggraphs,MS01}).
+The theoretical justification for the factorization in Eq.~(\ref{sigma_2N}) in the high $Q^2$ limit, is based on the validity of the closure approximation over the ``plus"-component, $p_+$, of the 4-momentum of the bound nucleon in LF the formalism (see e.g. Ref.~\cite{MS01}).
+The $p_+$-component in the LF formalism is analogous to the missing energy $E_m$ and in the calculation of $\sigma_{eN}$ it is estimated at the average point, corresponding to the 2N-SRC at rest, $p_+\approx 2m_N - {m_N\over 2-\alpha_{2N}}$ .
 Based on Eqs.~(\ref{sigma_2N}) and (\ref{srcon}) we predicted\cite{FSDS} that due to the dominance of 2N-SRC dynamics, the per-nucleon ratios of inclusive cross sections of nuclei and the deuteron:

-should scale with $\alpha_{2N}$ for $1.3 < \alpha_{2N} <2$ and $Q^2>1.5$~GeV$^2$, with the parameter $a_{2}(A,Z)$ representing the probability of finding a 2N-SRC in nucleus A relative to the deuteron.
+should scale with $\alpha_{2N}$ for $1.3 < \alpha_{2N} <2$ and $Q^2>1.5$~GeV$^2$, with the parameter $a_{2}(A,Z)$ representing the probability of finding a 2N-SRC in nucleus, A relative to the deuteron.
 Here, the lower limit of $\alpha_{2N}$ corresponds to the scattering off a bound nucleon with average momentum of $p \gtrsim 0.3~\mbox{GeV/c}$.

 The analysis of the available data\cite{FSDS} at that time from large $Q^2$ inclusive experiments at SLAC was in agreement with the prediction of the scaling in Eq.(\ref{a2}).
 Subsequent dedicated experiments\cite{Kim1,Kim2,Fomin2011} at JLab confirmed this prediction and obtained similar estimates for the scaling parameter $a_2(A,Z)$ for the wide range of atomic nuclei, $A$ (see e.g. Fig.\ref{2NSRC-Fomin} and the related discussion in Sec.\ref{sec6}.).